mnit-rtmc/iris/docs/gate_arms.md

 - `Close` ⇒ `ga_closed`

 † `Change` is only enabled if a [device action] is configured with the `ga_change` phase.
-Operators should use this phase to warn motorists when the gates will soon be changing.
+Operators can use this to warn motorists when the gates will soon be changing.
 After checking the verification cameras, the next phase can be selected.

 DMS messages for these are displayed to the right of the camera view, for up to two signs.